Kentucky Derby Odds - Guide for betting on the 2025 Derby

 History of the Derby

-Since then, not a year has gone by in which the first Saturday in May didn't greet the famed and beloved Kentucky Derby.
+Since it first ran in 1875, not a year has gone by in which the first Saturday in May didn't greet the famed and beloved Kentucky Derby.

 Past Kentucky Derby winners